 By default, when you go to change the color profile (or color space) of a document in Photoshop, it will flatten all the layers.
 If that’s not what you want, there’s a really simple fix.
 But it’s not one that exactly leaps out at you, unless you know it’s there.

-When you go to convert your color profile from, say, Adobe RGB to sRGB (Save your file first, then Edit > Convert to Profile), the very bottom option option is “Flatten Image to Preserve Appearance.”
-Uncheck that to stop the layers from flattening.
+When you go to convert your color profile from, say, AdobeRGB to sRGB or from AdobeRGB to ProPhoto, you’re given several options on the popup screen.
+(Save your file first, then Edit > Convert to Profile)